-Israel and Lebanon Hold Rare Direct Talks in Washington Amid Tensions
+Israel and Lebanon Hold Rare Direct Talks in Washington Amid Ongoing Tensions

 Key Facts

-- Israeli and Lebanese envoys met face-to-face in Washington for a historic summit to discuss a potential peace deal.
+- Israeli and Lebanese envoys held a rare face-to-face meeting in Washington to discuss a potential peace deal.

 - Israeli Foreign Minister Gideon Saar stated that Israel seeks 'peace and normalisation' with Lebanon.